How to Contact Your Representative About Public School Funding

 What federal education funding is at risk in 2026?

-About 8-10% of public school funding comes from the federal government on average, but this proportion is much higher for high-poverty schools that receive Title I and other targeted grants.
+About 8-10% on average, but this proportion is much higher for high-poverty schools that receive Title I and other targeted grants.
 Cuts to federal funding hit the schools that can least afford it hardest.

 Does calling about school funding make a difference?